phazonoverload/nexmonaut/README.md

 Message should be in quotes

 Don't prepend phone numbers with a + or 00 - for a UK number the format should be something like `447496012345`

+# Notes

+- Not sure how this will play on Windows